- Prostate cancer risk factors

 Can prostate cancer be prevented?

-Because the exact cause of prostate cancer is not known, at this time it isn’t possible to prevent most cases of the disease.
+There is no sure way to prevent prostate cancer.
 Many risk factors such as age, race, and family history can’t be controlled.
-But based on what we do know, there are some things you can do that might lower your risk of prostate cancer.
+But there are some things you can do that might lower your risk for this disease.

 Body weight, physical activity, and diet